cuanl-cd/cd-monitoring-bootstrap/secrets/README.md

 * known_hosts.txt
 * ssh_key.txt

+Check that the files are placed in this secrets folder and have LF for the end of line rather than CRLF.
+The Visual Studio Code status bar shows the end of line sequence.
+Click on it to change between CRLF and LF.

+## Additional info

-The secrets are reference in the client repo's workflows.
+The secrets are referenced in the client repo's workflows.

 Ideally these would all be held as secrets at the github.com/Cloud-Direct-Monitoring organisation level (including the GitHub App ID).
 However, the use of organisation level secrets in the workflows of private repos requires a different GitHub plan to the free version.